markpbaggett/utk_hyrax_review_docs/docs/source/demos/demo1.rst

 1. Explain Samvera and its Philosophy
 2. Explain Hyrax, its Origins, and why I'm Focusing on it for this Project
 3. Explain Hyrax and its Underlying Technologies
-4. Explain and Demonstrated Content Modeling in Hyrax and How it Works
+4. Explain and Demonstrate Content Modeling in Hyrax and How it Works
 5. Explain PCDM and how it is used in Hyrax
 6. Explain Metadata in Hyrax, What's Out of the Box, and Demo how you Customize it